szager-chromium/rr/Recording-Firefox.md

 </pre>
 This will save a trace to your working directory as described in the [usage instructions](https://github.com/mozilla/rr/wiki/Usage).
 Please refer to [those instructions](https://github.com/mozilla/rr/wiki/Usage) for details on how to debug the recording, which isn't covered in this document.

+## SIGSYS

+When recording and replaying Firefox running with the Linux sandbox, you will get SIGSYS signals frequently.
+This is expected behavior caused by the sandbox.
+In gdb, use `handle SIGSYS noprint nostop` to suppress the signals.

 ## Recording test suites

 You can use the test runners' `--debugger` feature to punch rr down through the layers of python script to where Firefox is launched.
 This is used in the same way you would use `--debugger` to run valgrind or gdb, for example: